LaurensBrinker/irmaproxychecker/README.md

 The original source-code can be found at: https://github.com/credentials/irma_android_cardproxy This code is altered so it can be used by checker-framework.

+The local.properties file is adjusted for my laptop, change it to fit to your own system.

 ++ ORIGINAL READ.md ++